Built by SLPs who saw a gap no one else would fill.

 Where it began.

-Haley, Clarissa, and Ashley each came to the same realization independently, sitting with kids who were gestalt language processors, kids who communicated in whole phrases, scripts, and songs, and watching them get squeezed into systems designed for a completely different kind of learner.
+Haley, Clarissa, and Ashley each came to the same realization independently, sitting with kids who communicated in whole phrases, scripts, and songs, and watching them get squeezed into systems designed for a completely different kind of learner.

 What We Believe